steelwheels/KiwiScript/KiwiLibrary/Document/Format/StorageFormat.md

-# Storage

-## Value storage
+# The file format for `Storage`

-The value storage is used for persistent data for the application.
+The value storage is used to load (or store) persistent data for the application.
 In usually, they are loaded and stored by the application automatically.

 The [extended JSON](
-https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Data/eJSON.md) format is used to store the context of the value storage.
+https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Format/eJSONFormat.md) format is used to store the context of the value storage.

 This is a sample file of the value storage:
 ````